irizwaririz/windows_dev_setup/README.md

 Second, copy the `Simple Terminal` folder to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\` and put the shortcut link in the Desktop.
 Test by opening the shortcut.

+Third, copy the `TextEditorAnywhere` folder to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\`, run it and set it to run when Windows starts in the settings.
+Also set gVim as the editor.